La Perouse Mission Church: Heritage listing

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 The La Perouse Mission Church has social and spiritual significance to the past, present and dispersed Aboriginal community of La Perouse.
 It demonstrates the strength and focus of the community's spiritual connection through the church's services and its cultural and social activities that willingly engaged all ages of the community over along period of time.

 For virtually all the 20th century (and earlier) the La Perouse Mission Church was an important spiritual, cultural and social focus of the life of the Aboriginal community of the La Perouse reserve (and later the Local Aboriginal Land Council landholding).
 Church services and activities are remembered as enriching the life of the community and being willingly and well-supported by all ages of the community.
 The church and its social activities were seen by the community as a safe and happy environment where its children and young people would be beyond the reach of the government and safe from its policy of Aboriginal child-taking.
 The missionary leaders are remembered with affection by the present community.

 The general La Perouse community and the La Perouse LALC support the listing.
 Among these supporters many also seek to reopen the church for worship and as a hub for community social activities.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

-The item is not considered to be significant under this criteria.
+The item is not considered to be significant under this criterion.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 La Perouse Mission Church may be a rare surviving example of a timber church built on an Aboriginal reserve specifically for missionary work to the Aboriginal people which continues to be held in high community esteem.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

 La Perouse Mission Church is a representative example of a common small timber church of the type often found in rural areas but which is relatively rare in Sydney.